tue-mps-edu/asd-engd-project-2022-extrinsic-sensor-calibration/README.md

 ### Data

-- Radar data was captured using the mmWavestudio package from TI, processed using the provided MATLAB scripts and saved as FIG files.
+- Radar data was captured using the mmWavestudio package from TI, processed using the provided MATLAB scripts and saved as _.fig_ files.
-- Camera data was captured using the Pylon package from Basler and stored as JPG files.
+- Camera data was captured using the Pylon package from Basler and stored as _.jpg_ files.

 For details on setup and data capture, please refer to the [Wiki](https://github.com/tue-mps-edu/asd-engd-project-2022-extrinsic-sensor-calibration/wiki/2.-Sensor-setup-and-data-capture)